Hlibisev/healthJournal/README.md

 ### Prerequisites

 - A server with a public IP address.
+[Reconv](https://www.reconv.pl/en), for example.
 - An OpenAI API key.
 Register at [OpenAI](https://platform.openai.com/api-keys) to obtain your key.
 - A Notion integration with API key.
 Set this up at [Notion Developers](https://developers.notion.com/docs/create-a-notion-integration).